vanilophp/docs/modules-vs-framework.md

 ### Vanilo Contracts Package

 The contracts package defines interfaces shared across various Vanilo modules.
-It also aims to support separately using modules, so that you can choose for example to use the checkout component without the cart.
+It also aims to support the separate use of modules, so that you can choose for example to use the checkout component without the cart.

 This package contains solely interfaces, no actual code.

 ## Vanilo Framework

-The Vanilo framework contains all the modules and the admin panel.
+The Vanilo framework contains all the modules and adds the bindings between them + the admin panel.
 Using the framework is the recommended way.